-Social service worker programs offered in Ontario at Colleges of Applied Arts and Technology distinguish themselves by their generalist approach.
-The vocational learning outcomes developed through the College Standards and Accreditation Council (CSAC) in 1996 were specific to social service worker programs delivered by all Ontario Colleges of Applied Arts and Technology approved by the Ministry of Education and Training under MCU code 50721.
-(Ministry of Training, Colleges and Universities - SSW CSAC Document; p.2)
+Social service worker programs offered in Ontario at a CAAT distinguish themselves by their generalist approach.
+The vocational learning outcomes developed through the College Standards and Accreditation Council (CSAC) in 1996 were specific to social service worker programs delivered by all Ontario Colleges of Applied Arts and Technology approved by the Ministry of Education and Training under MTCU code 50721.